khanhnhqdev/Recommend_system/Readme.md

 # Recommend System
-## 1. Data: the dataset use in this code is movie len 100k
+## 1. Data:
+The dataset use in this code is movie len 100k
 ## 2. Algorithms to implement in this project includes:
 Content-base
 Collaborative filtering: